Also called a dozer or crawler loader, a bulldozer and is an ideal piece of equipment for rough terrain.

-By the end of 1929 there were three main bulldozer blade types that has been developed: the flat metal blade for spreading dirt, the curved U-blade for pushing and carrying dirt, and a brush rake for roots and brush.
+By the end of 1929, there were three main bulldozer blade types that have been developed: the flat metal blade for spreading dirt, the curved U-blade for pushing and carrying dirt, and a brush rake for roots and brush.

 The Modern Bulldozer